lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 The strike can be from a combat card, from a weapon the minion possesses, by default from a hand strike, or can be from any other card providing this minion a strike.
 If a minion has used a maneuver from a strike (either a strike card or a weapon) this round, then they cannot choose any other strike for their initial strike of the round.
 For additional strikes, any strike can be chosen, even if a maneuver of a strike card or a weapon has been used.

 If a strike card is cancelled, all its effects are cancelled, including any optional maneuver or press, and the minion who played it must choose a strike, which might come from another strike card.

+Some combat cards that change the nature or quantity of damage can be played up until this point, before or after the opponent chooses their strike.
+They cannot be played later if they are to modify the damage of this strike before its resolution.

+Adding damage to strikes which are not dealing damage adds nothing.
+Additional damage inherits the properties of the base damage (eg. aggravated).
+The base damage does not inherit the properties of the additional damage.

 ##### Resolve Strike